Social Psychology Syllabus Psyc 2319.50

 Policy on make-ups, re-tests & extra credit work:

-If a student has an absence on a test day, the student will make up the test before the next test is given or
+If a student has an absence on a test day, the student will make up the test before the next test is given or receive a zero for

-receive a zero for that test grade.
-No makeup will be allowed during final test week!
-Make up tests will
+that test grade.
+No makeups will be allowed during final test week!
+Make up tests will be taken in the classroom after class,

-of the scheduled exam must be presented in order to take the make-up test.
+by appointment only!
+A Doctor’s written excuse for the class day of the scheduled exam must be presented in order to take

 Note: Makeup tests will always be alternate versions of the test given to the class.

-There is not, nor will there be made any provision for re-tests in this class.
+Ψ There is not, nor will there be made any provision for re-tests in this class.

-There is not, nor will there be made any provision for extra credit work in this class.
+Ψ There is not, nor will there be made any provision for extra credit work in this class.

 Major Units of Study: